 I was really, REALLY looking forward to Miranda’s Daily Dose of SUCH FUN! by Miranda Hart.
-It took eons to get here, which was sad because it’s a dated, day-to-day, devotional style book and I missed the first week of January because it hadn’t gotten here.
+It took eons to get here, which was sad because it’s a dated, day-to-day, devotional style book and I missed the first week of January because it hadn’t arrived.
+I’d ordered from (Canadian) Amazon (Yeah!
+There’s such a thing!) but apparently, it was shipped from across the pond.
 Such a bummer.

 In preparation, I’d joined the Facebook group devoted to the book.
 The rules were clear: Talk about the daily activities from the book.
 And that, it seems, was where the first problems occurred.
 Well, aside from receiving the book late.